 Defense tokens are Vaders' bread and butter, so anything that overheats them gives Vader trouble.
 Lots of little attacks (swarms of smaller ships, bomber waves) and effects that can discard defense tokens (like Intel Officer) put a lot of pressure on Vader's ability.
 In a roundabout way, accuracy generation effects can cause issues by locking down readied (green) defense tokens and leaving the exhausted versions free to be discarded if Vader wants to make that sacrifice.
 Even if none of those tricks are available to you, try to prioritize concentrating attacks on Vader's ships even moreso than usual to tax his already-taxed defense tokens to the limit.
 Vader's ability to get your ships closer to death comes at a smaller cost of making his own ships more vulnerable as well.

 Defensively, be aware that your odds of surviving due to poor attack rolls are much diminished against Vader.
 Expect above-average damage to be hitting you whenever the attack is important and prepare accordingly.
 Red dice range is much scarier overall and even evade-equipped ships and flotillas can get nibbled to death by Vader fishing for accuracy results paired with damage on big beefy volleys.
-You'll need to prioritize engineering to fix damage already done and/or navigation to avoid the worst arcs.
+You'll need to prioritize repair commands to fix damage already done and/or navigation to avoid the worst arcs.